Tsenacommacah

 The term Tsenacommacah comes from the Powhatan language, and means “densely inhabited land.”

 History

 Origins and contact

-The Powhatan were part of a powerful Chiefdom of Virginia Indian tribes, also known as the Powhatan Confederacy, that spoke an Algonquian language.
+The Powhatan were part of a powerful political network of Virginia Indian tribes known as the Powhatan Confederacy.
+Members spoke the Powhatan language.

-The chief of the Powhatan people in the late 16th and early 17th centuries, Wahunsenacawh, had originally controlled only six tribes, but throughout the late 1500s he added more tribes to his nation, through diplomacy and/or force.
+The paramount chief of the Powhatan people in the late 16th and early 17th centuries, Wahunsenacawh, had originally controlled only six tribes, but throughout the late 16th century, he added more tribes to his nation, through diplomacy or force.
 He added the Kecoughtan by 1598.